-- receive an appropriate level of training to provide them with the necessary knowledge to ensure safeguarding policies and procedures are effective.
-This may be delivered face to face or online; - undertake safer recruitment training in order to challenge the school appropriately; - ensure that they comply with their duties under statutory guidance and legislation; - work to facilitate a whole school approach to safeguarding, by ensuring that safeguarding and child protection underpin all relevant aspects of policy and process; - ensure that where there is a safeguarding concern, the child's wishes and feelings are taken into account when determining what action to take; - ensure that policies, procedure and training at the school are effective and comply with the law at all times and that they allow concerns to be responded to in a timely manner; - ensure that child protection files are maintained as set out in Annex C of KCSIE 2022; - ensure appropriate safer recruitment policies are in place, effective and embedded; - ensure where reasonably possible, schools and colleges hold more than one emergency contact number for each pupil or student; - ensure that safeguarding training for staff, including online safety training, is integrated, aligned and considered as part of the whole school or college safeguarding approach and wider staff training and curriculum planning; - ensure that the school takes into account local criteria for action and protocol for assessment and supply information as requested by the three safeguarding partners; - ensure that the school has an effective Child Protection Policy, which is published on the school website and/or available by other means and review this annually; - ensure that the school has systems in place to allow children to raise concerns, which are well-promoted, well-understood and easily accessible; - ensure that the school takes safeguarding concerns seriously and takes the wishes and feelings of children into account; - monitor safeguarding trends to ensure resources are appropriately deployed; - ensure that there are systems in place for young people to safely express their views and give feedback on safeguarding practice;

-- ensure that the school has a suitable behaviour policy for pupils and a staff behaviour policy or Code of Conduct; - ensure that all staff undergo safeguarding and child protection training on induction; - consider a whole-school approach to online safety, including the use of mobile technology in school; - ensure that there are clear systems and processes in place for identifying when children may be experiencing mental health problems - ensure that children are taught about safeguarding, including online safety.
-See section 9.6 and Appendix F of this policy for further information; - ensure that an appropriate safeguarding response for children who go missing from education is in place; - appoint an appropriate member of staff from the senior leadership team to the role of Designated Safeguarding Lead; - ensure that appropriate filters and monitoring systems are in place to keep children safe online; - ensure that there are appropriate procedures in place to manage safeguarding concerns, or allegations against staff; and - respond to allegations of abuse against the headteacher.
-The Chair of Governors will act as the 'case manager' in the event that an allegation of abuse is made against the head teacher, where appropriate (see Appendix E).
+- ensure that safeguarding training for staff, including online safety training, is integrated, aligned and considered as part of the whole school or college safeguarding approach and wider staff training and curriculum planning; - ensure that the school takes into account local criteria for action and protocol for assessment and supply information as requested by the three safeguarding partners; - ensure that the school has an effective Child Protection Policy, which is published on the school website and/or available by other means and review this annually; - ensure that the school has systems in place to allow children to raise concerns, which are well-promoted, well-understood and easily accessible; - ensure that the school takes safeguarding concerns seriously and takes the wishes and feelings of children into account; - ensure that there are systems in place for young people to safely express their views and give feedback on safeguarding practice; - ensure that the school has a suitable behaviour policy for pupils and a staff behaviour policy or Code of Conduct; - ensure that all staff undergo safeguarding and child protection training on induction; - consider a whole-school approach to online safety, including the use of mobile technology in school; - ensure that there are clear systems and processes in place for identifying when children may be experiencing mental health problems - ensure that children are taught about safeguarding, including online safety.
+See section 10.6 and Appendix E of this policy for further information; - ensure that an appropriate safeguarding response for children who are absent from education is in place; - appoint an appropriate member of staff from the senior leadership team to the role of Designated Safeguarding Lead; - ensure that appropriate filters and monitoring systems are in place to keep children safe online; - Ensure that the Trust meets the 'Digital and technology standards in schools and colleges and the DfE Filtering and monitoring standards for schools and colleges; - ensure that there are appropriate procedures in place to manage safeguarding concerns, or allegations against staff; and - respond to allegations of abuse against the headteacher.
+The Chair of Governors will act as the 'case manager' in the event that an allegation of abuse is made against the head teacher, where appropriate (see Appendix D).